Predicting the mechanical properties of spring networks: Results

 \subsection{Comparison to simulation}

-Results were tested numerically by comparing the expected Poisson's ratio using the above scheme, to that of simulated two dimensional triangulated spring networks.
+Results were tested numerically by comparing the expected Poisson's ratio and Young's modulus using the above scheme, to that of simulated two dimensional triangulated spring networks. {The (possible orientation dependent ) Poisson ratio was chosen as a measure for comparison as this is the quantity describing the complex response of the system.
+In isotropic materials, there is only one other independent quantity- Young's modulus}.
 In general, we find a very good agreement between theory and simulation, the details of which are described in the methods section.
 We considered three cases - ordered, foam-like, and honeycomb networks.

+{We simulated a 4:1 aspect ratio ribbons with a given element geometry and minimized their elastic energy after clamping their far ends and stretching them slightly (see methods for exact details).
+The 4:1 ratio was chosen to eliminate boundary effects that result from the clamping.
+Energy was minimized using a simple gradient descent algorithm (from the SciPy Python package) over the position of each vertex.
+Width measurement was done at the middle of the ribbon as far from both clamped edges as possible.}